beginner-corp/learn.begin.com/src/md/basic/state/sessions.md

 Developing database backed stateful web applications used to require a web server, a database server, a whole supporting cast of software and frameworks and all the near-constant maintenance those things required.
 Now anyone with a text editor can handle `POST` requests directly with a Lambda function and API Gateway.

 The first primitive to understand for building stateful interactions on the web is session state.
+HTTP is a stateless protocol which is a fancy way of saying every HTTP request is like a completely clean slate.
+If we want to remember things between HTTP requests you need a session.

 1. Create a fresh Architect project